stahlmanDesign/impact-distanceTo/README.md

 #README

-Dreamsong is the an HTML5 game made with the ImpactJS game engine.
-It uses the impact-node server instead of Impact's built-in PHP solution for the Weltmeister editor and for baking.

-#The game

-- You are a girl trapped in a dream world.
-You must find four sacred instruments and defeat the piper to escape the dream.
-- Version 0.12.0
+This demo shows how to use distanceTo() to calculate the distance between two entities.

 #Setup

+I use imapct-node with Impact.js games instead of the out-of-the-box PHP solution that comes with Impact.

+You will need to add your Weltmeister and Impact folders that your have when you purchase a license.

+You can run the files from the build folder, but to see and modify the source code you need to install impact-node:

 - Install the impact-node server by typing ```npm install -g impact-node``` and then type ```impact-node serve``` and go to http://localhost:3000
 - Does not require ```impact-node``` but is set up for it and is missing some of Impact's tools for building using bake script.
 - Dev code changes are seen in localhost:3000.
+- To use Weltmeister to go localhost:3000/editor
-To build, type ```impact-node build```</li>
+- To build, type ```impact-node build```</li>
 </ul>

 #Author